TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 This guide will walk you through everything necessary to become a TYPO3 contribution professional in no time.

+Here is a video to get you started.
+Just make sure you come back here, to read the rest of the guide afterwards.

+.. youtube:: gN8BVSBlgfU

 .. _intended-audience:

 Intended audience